microsoft/Olive/docker-images/perf-tuning/README.md

 `--use_mklml`: Flag to build ONNX Runtime with MKLML execution provider.
 Required to tune performance with MKLML.

 `--variants`: Optional.
 Specify execution providers to build.
 Each execution provider is separated by ",".
 For example, `--variants cpu,cuda`.
-Available options are cpu, cpu_openmp, mkldnn, mklml, cuda, tensorrt, and nraph.
+Available options are cpu, cpu_openmp, dnnl, mklml, cuda, tensorrt, and nraph.
 If not specified, build all.

 `--config`: Optional.
 ONNX Runtime build configuration.
 Available options are "Debug", "MinSizeRel", "Release", "RelWithDebInfo".
 Default is "RelWithDebInfo".